Introduction to Traditional Brazilian Food

 - Others -- tapioca, palm oil (or dende)

-Traditional Brazilian Food Dishes and Drinks
+Traditional Brazilian Foods and Drinks

 Second, let's take a look at typical dishes and drinks-- some quite iconic-- created from the ingredients above.
 This overview also has links to almost every item's RECIPE.